rakshaksoftware/jetson_nano/Documentation/README.md

 You cannot use static IP adress for all wifi addresses, because the wlan0 uses ipv4 for each connection
 Conclusion: You have to look up the IP of your Jetson everytime you connect to a new network.
 However you can use hotspot from you PC and configure it to connect to your hotspot.
 You cannot share internet from Linux OS becaue it's wireless driver does not support multiple tasks, i.e. you either connect to internet or provide internet from wifi adapter.
 You can however share wifi wirelessly from windows just by turning on the hotspot.
+[And Set up Static IP](https://forums.developer.nvidia.com/t/jetson-nano-faq/82953#p-410022-q-how-to-set-static-ip-on-jetson-nano-29)

 **Installation of TensorRT**